ghostwriter/option/README.md

 Sponsorships are one of the best ways to contribute to the long-term sustainability of an open-source licensed project.

-Please consider giving back, to fund continued development of `ghostwriter/wip`, by sponsoring me here on GitHub.
+Please consider giving back, to fund the continued development of `ghostwriter/wip`, by sponsoring me here on GitHub.

 [[Become a GitHub Sponsor](https://github.com/sponsors/ghostwriter)]

-#### For Developers
+### For Developers

 Please consider helping your company become a GitHub Sponsor, to support the open-source licensed project that runs your business.